Lindexlsx/ProgrammingProject/README.md

-Voeg in je github repository een readme file toe met een overzicht van je gebruikte libraries.
-Maak je gebruik van externe tools zoals bv.
-Figma of Trello plaats je ook in je readme file links hiernaar zodat alles duidelijk op dezelfde plaats staat.

 # 🌱 Environmental Impact Calculator for Flat Roofs

-A Java application that calculates the environmental impact (Global Warming Potential - GWP) of flat roof compositions, with a focus on circular construction principles.
-The app connects to a MySQL database to retrieve material data.
+A Java application that calculates the environmental impact (Global Warming Potential - GWP) of flat roof compositions, focused on learning how to build applications in a school context.

 ---

 ## 💡 Project Description

-This application allows users to:
-- Retrieve construction product data from a MySQL database
-- Simulate roof build-ups by selecting layers and assigning thicknesses
+This educational project simulates the creation and environmental assessment of flat roof constructions.
+The following core functionalities are included:

+- **Database of building material environmental data**
+- **Add custom materials with environmental values**
+- **Create and edit flat roof compositions**
-- Automatically calculate the environmental impact per m²
+- **Calculate total environmental impact per m²**
-- Prepare for comparison between alternative material compositions
+- **Display and compare environmental results**

+> ⚠️ **Note**: This application is built for educational purposes and is **not suitable** for scientific or engineering-grade environmental calculations.
+Data and formulas are simplified to support learning objectives, not real-world precision.

 ---